RSEmail/provoke/README.md

 ## Usage

-The `provoke-worker` script manages a set of processes, each capable of pulling task messages from an AMQP queue and executing them.
-The script uses an external Python script, installed as plugins, to load the information about processes and tasks.
+The `provoke` script manages a set of processes, each capable of pulling task messages from an AMQP queue and executing them.
+The script uses an external Python module, using [setuptools Entry Points][5], to load the information about processes and tasks.

 To try it out, you will need a basic RabbitMQ broker running on localhost.
 When you're ready, start up the provoke worker with the worker example plugin:

 ```
-provoke-worker example
+provoke example
 ```

 In another terminal, use the client example to send a task for execution: